If you have a few days free while in Edinburgh, you can visit the villages and attractions in Fife.

 When you follow the cobblestone roads, it will lead you to the Town House.
 A gift shop pays attention to the TV series Outlander, which has used Culross for filming.
 You can also see a painted ceiling in the gift shop.

 On the other side of the gift shop is my favourite shop in Culross.
 Graham Harris Graham Fine Art Photography showcases his fine art photography of Scotland.
-His photography is for sale in different formats showing Scotland at its finest.
+His photography is for sale in different formats and shows Scotland at its finest.

 Hours